txt/se20/docs/l03test.md

 - Bugs are lazy.
 Clump together.
 Best predictor of next bug is the last bug.
   GCC clum

+It took several decades to find the experience required to build a size/defect relation- ship.
+In 1971, Fumio Akiyama described the first known “size” law, saying the number of defects D was a function of the number of lines of code; specifically
+D = 4.86+0.018⇤loc
+Alas, nothing is as simple as that.
+Lessons come from experience and, as our experience grows, those lessons get refined/replaced.
+In 1976, Thomas McCabe [290] argued that the number of lines of code was less important than the complexity of that code.
+He proposed “cyclomatic complexity”, or v(g), as a measure of that complexity and offered the now (in)famous rule that a program is more likely to be defective if: v(g) > 10
+At around the same time, other researchers were arguing that not only is programming an inherently buggy process, its also inherently time-consuming.
+Based on data from 63 projects, Barry Boehm [37] proposed in 1981 that linear increases in code size leads to exponential increases in development effort: effort=a⇥KLOCb ⇥Y(Emi ⇥Fi) (1.1) i
+Here, a, b are parameters that need tuning for particular projects and Emi are “effort multiplier” that control the impact of some project factor Fi on the effort.
+For example, if Fi is“analysts capbaility” and it moves from “very low” to “very high”, then accord- ing to Boehm’s 1981 model, Emi moves from 1.46 to 0.71 (i.e. better analysts let you deliver more systems, sooner).

 ## Testing for Safety crite systems